Britons ordered to stay at home as third national lockdown begins

 The government aims to vaccinate all elderly care home residents and their carers, everyone over the age of 70, all frontline health and social care workers, and everyone who is clinically extremely vulnerable, by mid-February.

-Senior minister Michael Gove said the pace of inoculations would accelerate in the coming weeks, but struck a cautious tone about when that might translate into an easing of restrictions.
+But senior minister Michael Gove urged caution in terms of when that might translate into an easing of restrictions.

 “We’ll be able to review the progress that we’ve made on the 15th of February ... and we hope that we’ll be able to progressively lift restrictions after that, but what I can’t do is predict, nobody can predict with accuracy what we will be able to relax and when,” he said on Sky News.